Instead of throwing them in the trash or compost, use invasive vines to make a wild grapevine wreath for your home decor.

 Instead of throwing it in the compost, or waste pile, I decided to make a wreath from the old vine.

 The process is incredibly simple.
 Just soak the grapevines in a bucket of warm water for about an hour.
 This will make them softer and flexible.

 Pull the vines out of the bucket, and start at one end, making a circular coil.

 Use the side branches to wrap around all the vines, keeping it tidy and neat.

 Allow the wreath to dry overnight.
 Then it’s ready for any decor project.

 They last a long time, so you can also store them for future use.

 If you don’t have grapevines growing in your area, you can make wreaths from other vines too.
 Here’s a good video on how to make a wreath vine from fresh Virginia Creeper and Honeysuckle.

 Safety Note: Make sure you know what you are working with, so you don’t end up making a wreath with poison ivy.

 P.S.
 I really do have a lot of wild grapes vines popping up in the garden.
-So I have taken advantage of this problem and have made grapevine basket planters, a decorative grapevine sphere and made a living floral grapevine wreath with this crazy free material from my yard.
+So I have taken advantage of this problem and have made grapevine basket planters, a decorative grapevine sphere, and made a living floral grapevine wreath with this wonderful free material from my yard.